tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ This slim but elegant crown wants to share your glory and thus needs you to be glorious.
 It continually presses you to take bold actions.
 If the escalation die is 3+, use your next daily attack power this battle as a quick action.

 **Quirk:** Likely to make bold statements or undertake bold actions, especially by reflex.

 ---

+#### Garland of Feathers

+When an enemy targets your MD with an attack and misses, each of your allies gains a +2 bonus to their next attack roll if it’s against that enemy.

+**Quirk:** Believes small mammals are delicious raw.

+---